kptdev/kpt/docs/design-docs/08-package-variant.md

 This process holds true for package revisions created via the package variant controller as well.
-Additionally, the author of the `PackageVariant` resource can specify additional key/value pairs to insert into the package context [note: this additional functionality is proposed here but not yet implemented].
+Additionally, the author of the `PackageVariant` resource can specify additional key-value pairs to insert into the package context [note: this additional functionality is proposed here but not yet implemented].

 ### KRM Function Calls